FoxWorn3365/DiscordAuth/README.md

 # DiscordAuth
-A fast, easy and async system for authentication via Discord for your website
+A fast and easy system for authentication via Discord for your website

 ## Installation
 You can install DiscordAuth with composer: